Novoo 85W AC Portable Power Station - Take a wall outlet on your travels

 Both USB-C and USB-A (Quick Charge) output is normal while doing pass through charging.
 The AC outlet is completely disabled.
 Pressing the power button does nothing, and no voltage connection is made when plugged in.

-The Novoo 85W AC Portable Power Station is among the smaller (and cheaper) power stations with built-in USB-C. But compared to its larger peers it offers less output on the AC outlet and has much less capacity.
+The Novoo 85W AC Portable Power Station is a smaller (and cheaper) power station.
+With built-in USB-C and Quick Charge.
+But compared to its larger peers it offers less output on the AC outlet.
+And has much less capacity.
 It can run a docked Nintendo Switch for about 3 hours.
-You’d need a second power station to power whatever display or projector you were using, too.

 The USB-A port supports 18W Quick Charge 3.0.
 It provided over 16W to a Moto G6.
 And would perform the same for Samsung and Quick Charge supporting Android phones.
 Other small devices connecting to USB-A would see their normal charge rate.
 Both the USB-C and USB-A ports can be used at the same time.
 Without any reduction in their outputs.